Introduction

 Figure 7: Stretcher support utilization rates in fatigue analysis.
 SOURCE: Kot Collection.

-In the local buckling analysis of the slender plates, which are mainly stressed by compression, the critical stresses were calculated.
-The type of stress involved, the boundary conditions, the geometric parameters, the material properties, the values of the stresses involved and other factors were taken into account for the recovery system.
-The results obtained were within the permissible limits for all the loading cases evaluated.
+In addition, during the analysis of local buckling in slender plates subjected primarily to compression, the critical stresses were calculated.
+For the analysis, factors such as the type of applied stress, boundary conditions, geometric parameters, material properties, and applied stress values were taken into account, among others.
+The results obtained were within the allowable limits for all evaluated loading cases.

-The connections, commonly classified according to their stiffness, were also analyzed according to the standards.
-As a result, UIs above the admissible level were observed in the connections of some of the bridge's tubular bracings, mainly due to the action of the operating wind and storm loads on the machine (the most critical condition for the structure).
+In addition, the connections, which are commonly classified according to their stiffness, were also analyzed in accordance with the standards.
+As a result, ultimate yields (IUs) exceeding the allowable limit were observed in the connections of some of the bridge’s tubular bracing members, due primarily to the action of operational and storm wind loads on the structure (the most critical condition for the structure).
 The stresses acting on the connections (for the storm wind condition) can be seen in Figure 8.

 Figure 8: Structure utilization rates in connection analysis.
 SOURCE: Kot Collection.